SergiyKochenko/Django-React-Build-a-Location-Based-Real-Estate-Website/README.md

 - Center contains navigation links.
 - Right displays action buttons for adding a property and logging in.
 - Custom styling is applied using makeStyles.

+### Conditional Rendering of the Header
+The Header component checks the user's authentication state.
+If the user is signed in, their username is displayed as the header button; otherwise, a "Login" button is shown.

 ## Map Marker & Popup